Red Sox vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his third straight game with a hit in this contest.
-In his last five games he is batting .227 with a double, a home run, two walks and an RBI.
+- Diaz has recorded at least one hit in three straight games.
+In his last five games he is batting .200 with a double, a home run, five walks and an RBI.

 Diaz Recent Games